Manage your child's health with MyChart.

 There is no cure for eczema, but there are ways to control the itching and the rash.

-- Clip your childs fingernails so he can't scratch.
-If that doesn't work, have him wear lightweight gloves or mittens.
+- Clip your child's fingernails so she can't scratch.
+If that doesn't work, have her wear lightweight gloves or mittens.

 - Wash new clothes before wearing them.
 Use clothing made out of cotton.